 1. First steps to building a feedback culture from the ground up

-Implementing a feedback culture is a long-term process that requires constant encouragement and ongoing practice.
+Implementing a feedback culture is a long-term process that requires constant encouragement and ongoing practise.
 The first step is creating organisational standards around what your feedback culture looks like and reinforcing these standards consistently.

 To start setting these expectations, give some thought to where you can start integrating feedback into existing processes.
 Clearly identify the who, what, when, where and how of your feedback process to ensure clear direction is given, feedback is normalised sooner, and employees quickly feel comfortable giving and receiving feedback.